 When Sam turned three years old, a friend wanted to take me fly-fishing in Rochester, Minnesota.
 It was only about two hours from where I lived, so I said I would go but had to come home before seven to let Sam out.
 He thought we could camp there for the night and leave Sam to be looked after by his wife.
 I had never been away from Sam before but thought nothing would go wrong.
 We went fishing and got into some pretty good hatches that day.
 The next evening we returned during a thunderstorm.
 My friend’s garage door was open and his wife was standing there crying.
 He got out of the car to find out what the problem was, and that is when I learned that Sam was lost.
 I don’t really remember how it happened, but she had lost Sam.
 I never saw Sam again.
 Of course, flyers went up, doors were knocked on and people kept an eye out but I wasn’t one of the lucky ones in this story.

 I wanted to write a story about my first Gordon Setter, and at this point, I really don’t know what else to say.
 Sam was lost, and the story never had a proper conclusion.
 It just kind of hangs there like a missing arm in the sleeve of a civil war veteran.
 It was sudden and unexpected.

 Today, when I see a Gordon Setter, I always think of Sam.
 He was able to know my thoughts without me saying anything.
 When we were in the field, he somehow knew to look back at me and wait for the hand signals to know which direction I wanted him to go.
 He was always ready to ride shotgun in my pickup truck and loved everybody that came across our path.
-This painting I am currently working on goes out to Sam.
-It will be the best I am able to give to a painting, and I hope when it is finished you will see a deep devotion and affection emanating from the dog in this painting.
+This painting I did goes out to Sam.
+It was the best I was able to give to a painting at the time, and I hope you will see a deep devotion and affection emanating from the dog in this painting.